Marta Dias: Early career

-Through the years that she continued to collaborate with other artists on both recordings and live performances.
+Through the years, she continued to collaborate with other artists on both recordings and live performances.
 In 1997, she appeared on Ithaka's track "Ursula Of Ithaka" for the album, Stellafly.
 In 1998, she performed with singing star Kika Santos at the Expo '98 ((1998 Lisbon World Exposition).
 The song, "Amazing Grace" by African Voices.
 "Invisivel" by Fernando Cunha for his album Só Há Tempo P´ra Viver Agora.
 The song and "Nada Mudou" by Santos e Pecadores.
-In 1999 she also participated on TV personality Herman José's Christmas album.
+In 1999, she also participated on TV personality Herman José's Christmas album.

 In 1999, Marta Dias release her second solo effort entitled "Aqui"(Here), which included several cover versions by known Portuguese language artist such as; "Dream" originally by Madredeus, Madresongs such as "Fado Morno", the traditional Galician "En el Sagrado en Vigo", from the songbook of Martim Codax, "Toxicity" of the GNR, Madredeus "Dream", "Eu Contigo "by Sérgio Godinho," Ossobô ", by the Brazilian Marcelo da Veiga," Grão de Arroz "," Senhora "by João Roiz de Castel-Branco," Sou Tua "or" Ahora Baixou o Sol ", this collection Giacometti.
 This album was nominated for the José Afonso Awards.
 Until the end of 2001, Marta Dias toured nationally with the songs from Aqui, also performing concerts in Spain and special a concert in São Paulo, Brazil with Ney Matogrosso, in celebration of the 500th anniversary of the arrival of the Portuguese in Brazil.

 In 2003, António Chaínho and Marta Dias, after years of touring internationally together since 1998 released the album "Ao Vivo no CCB" (Live at the Centre Cultural de Bélem, Lisbon), recorded January 28 and 29 of 2003.
 The record includes seven original tracks, four of which having never been recorded before.
 The two have continued to collaborate on recordings and live concerts until today.